 xpack.fleet.agentPoliciespolicies are needed for Fleet Server and Elastic Agents to enroll to, check https://www.elastic.co/guide/en/fleet/current/agent-policy.html for more information.

-Both Fleet Server and Elastic Agent in Fleet mode can facilitate the Fleet setup.
-Fleet Server can set up Fleet in Kibana (which otherwise requires manual steps) and enroll itself in the default Fleet Server policy.
-Elastic Agent can enroll itself in the default Elastic Agent policy.
-To allow ECK to set this up, provide a reference to ECK-managed Kibana through
+Both Fleet Server and Elastic Agent in Fleet mode can be automatically set up with Fleet by ECK.
+The ECK operator can set up Fleet in Kibana (which otherwise requires manual steps) and enroll Fleet Server in the default Fleet Server policy.
+Elastic Agent can be automatically enrolled in the default Elastic Agent policy.
+To allow ECK to set this up, provide a reference to a ECK-managed Kibana through the

 kibanaRef configuration element.